durr1602/gyoza/docs/source/configuration.rst

 - :ref:`files with expected sequences <exp-mut-file>`
 - :ref:`codon table <codon-table>`
 - :ref:`file with the number of cellular generations <norm-gen>`

+These validations **do not cover** the following:

+- if CSV files are actually formatted as TSV
+- if there's a problem with specific row(s) of a CSV file

+In some cases, the error message displayed might still help you troubleshoot.

 Profiles for execution
 ----------------------